THE HEATHER SOCIETY

 6. Conduct of the Society’s Affairs

 a.
-The management of the Society shall be the responsibility of a Council consisting of the Officers and not less than four elected Councillors.
+The management of the Society shall be the responsibility of a Council consisting of the Officers and not less than three elected Councillors.

 b.
 Councillors shall be elected for a term of three years, and on retirement shall be eligible for re-election.